 All of our hockey programs are built for players that can skate.
 If your player can skate fairly well and push a puck, we will take them from there.
 Goalies tend to start the position somewhere between 6-8 years old.
 Parents must talk to their player about paying attention in line and absolutely no hitting, teasing, or fooling around in line.
 If your player is in need of a Learn To Skate program, click here.

-We typically group our summer camps into groups of 10 players with 2-3 coaches per group.
+We typically put skaters into groups of 10 players with 2-3 coaches per group.
 Our standard goalie ratio is 3:1.

 As far as the skill sessions go, we use hockey (not skating) experience to determine which group your player will fit into.
 We evaluate all players on a daily and weekly basis and will move players according to there ability.
 If your player is advanced we will move them to a higher (maybe older) group.
 If your player is put into an advanced group and we feel it is too high, we will move them down.
 In the weeklong camps we also split all players up by age and ability.
 Please fill out the registration form completely when signing up for camps.